 AFCC Outreach Services are provided by two outreach workers who connect with Aboriginal homeless individuals by visiting shelters, other homeless-serving organizations, and meeting people on the street.
 Once an intake and assessment of needs is completed, support services such as referrals to emergency shelter, the food bank, social services, and long term housing, as well as information on cultural services, such as their weekly sweat lodge, can be provided.

 Youth Drumming Program

-Beginning May 3, 2017 from 6:30pm-8pm youth age 6-17 years will be given the opportunity to learn the fundamentals of the drum, be guided in making their own drums, and then taught how to sing and drum as part of a group.
+On the third Wednesday of every month, from 5:30 PM - 7:00 PM, youth aged 6-17 years come together with their parents/guardians to learn the fundamentals of the drum, be guided in making their own drums, and to learn how to sing and drum as part of a group.